y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Oct 19, 2022</time> Continued with the Time Calculator Project.

-- <time>Oct 17, 2022</time> Continued with the Time Calculator Project.
+- <time>Oct 18, 2022</time> Continued with the Time Calculator Project.

 - <time>Oct 17, 2022</time> Never mind, I won't finish the project today, but I made some great progress!
 I think I just need to fix the AM/PM and calculate next days.